ghulamghousdev/BudgetApp/README.md

 # Budget App

-This is a web application for beginner cooks and kitchen hobbyists to search and save their favorite recipes.
+This is a budgeting app that calculates a basic budget based on a list of income and expenses.

 ## Getting Started